 - Use the most natural means of raising our goats

 - Share knowledge & resources with others interested in raising Kiko goats

-- Working toward building a farm that in the long run will be profitable and a good example to others.
+- Working toward building a farm that will be profitable and a good example to others.

 We currently are members of the International Kiko Goat Association and the American Kiko Goat Assoiciation.
 All of our goats are registered with the IKGA and several are dual registered with the IKGA and AKGA.
 Our current sire is registered with all three kiko associations.
 Click on the tab above titled Links, and it will take you to our Links page.
 Click on IKGAand AKGA for more details about kikos and the associations.
 All of our goats are parent verified and kids can be parent verified.